-Mastitis is an inflammation of the breast.
-It is sometimes accompanied by a bacterial infection.
+Mastitis is an inflammation of 1 or both breasts.
 The pain, heat and swelling can be very intense.

 You may notice a:

 - hot and red wedge-shaped area of engorgement (when your breasts get too full of milk)

 - raised temperature

 Sometimes a bacterial infection in another part of the body can lead to mastitis.

 Causes of mastitis

 - unrelieved engorgement